TimGuiteDiamond/eclip/README.md

 Atom Positions data includes only the information on the positions of the heavy atoms in the structure.

+### Doccumentation

+The doccumentation can be found in the directory /Documentation/html directory.
+Once the package is downloaded, open the index.html file in Google chrome or firefox to access the doccumentation.
+There is also a pdf copy available under /Documentation/pdf, however this lacks the interactive links of the html version.

 ## Authors

 * **Jenna Elliott**